 - When asked to indicate the impact of having a Mentor in their life, over 53 percent strongly agreed their Mentor was able to teach them the importance of helping others; to give them confidence; to teach them things they would not have otherwise learned; and to instill values and principles that have guided them through life.

 - A greater gift from their Mentors was to give Assist Alumni hope and change their perspective of what could be possible in their lives.

 - Assist Alumni reported that they would not be the person they are today—a better person—if it were not for their Mentor pushing them to set higher goals than they would have.
 Over 40 percent stated that their Mentor helped them a lot in making better choices while in academy, and another 44 percent said their Mentor helped a little.

 Discovering Calling and College Success

 Being in the Assist program influenced aspects of their education, current jobs they hold while attending college, and has helped them to make better decisions overall.

-- 63% of Assist Alumni state their Mentor inspired them to reach for a higher level of education than they thought possible and 51% played a role in the Assist Alumni’s decision to attend college.
-Almost 45% of the responses ranged from important to extremely important about the influence their Mentor over their decision regarding their major and/or career.
-In addition, 63% state their Mentor had a great deal of influence on how to be successful in their school studies.
+- 63 percent of Assist Alumni state their Mentor inspired them to reach for a higher level of education than they thought possible, and 51 percent said their Mentor played a role in the Assist Alumni’s decision to attend college.
+Almost 45 percent of the responses ranged from important to extremely important about the influence their Mentor over their decision regarding their major and/or career.
+In addition, 63 percent state their Mentor had a great deal of influence on how to be successful in their school studies.